 - 1. Pursuant to Zoning Regulations, the PUD process is designed to encourage high-quality development that provides public benefits.
 (11 DCMR § 2400.1.)
 The overall goal of the PUD process is to permit flexibility of development and other incentives, provided that the PUD project "offers a commendable number of quality of public benefits, and that it protects and advances the public health, welfare, and convenience."
 (11 DCMR § 2400.2.) - 2.
+The Commission used the PUD process to ensure that impacts on neighborhood stability, traffic, parking and environmental quality were assessed and adequately mitigated.

-Under the PUD process of the Zoning Regulations, the Commission has the authority to consider the application as a consolidated PUD and it has the authority to approve a PUD-related map amendment.
-The Commission may impose development guidelines, conditions, and standards that may exceed or be less than the matter-of-right standards identified for height, density, lot occupancy, parking, loading, yards, or courts. - 3.
-The Property meets the minimum area requirements of Chapter 24 of the Zoning Regulations. - 4.
-Proper notice of the proposed PUD was provided in accordance with the requirements of the Zoning Regulations and as approved by the Zoning Commission. - 5.
+- 3. Under the PUD process of the Zoning Regulations, the Commission has the authority to consider the application as a consolidated PUD and it has the authority to approve a PUD-related map amendment.
+The Commission may impose development guidelines, conditions, and standards that may exceed or be less than the matter-of-right standards identified for height, density, lot occupancy, parking, loading, yards, or courts. - 4.
+The Property meets the minimum area requirements of Chapter 24 of the Zoning Regulations. - 5.
+Proper notice of the proposed PUD was provided in accordance with the requirements of the Zoning Regulations and as approved by the Commission. - 6.
 The development of the PUD will implement the purposes of Chapter 24 of the Zoning Regulations to encourage well-planned developments that will offer a mix of uses with more attractive and efficient overall planning and design not achievable under matter-of-right standards.
 Here, the height, character, scale, massing, mix of uses, and design of the proposed PUD is appropriate.
-The proposed redevelopment of the Property, with a mix of residential, retail and lodging uses, capitalizes on the Property's transit-oriented location and is compatible with citywide and area plans of the District of Columbia, including the NoMA Vision Plan. - 6.
-The Commission has judged, balanced, and reconciled the relative value of the project amenities and public benefits offered, the degree of development incentives requested, and any potential adverse effects, and concludes approval is warranted for the reasons detailed below. - 7.
+The proposed redevelopment of the Property, with a mix of residential, retail, and lodging uses, capitalizes on the Property's transit-oriented location and is compatible with citywide and area plans of the District of Columbia, including the NoMA Vision Plan, which was adopted by the Council. - 7.
+The Commission has judged, balanced, and reconciled the relative value of the Project amenities and public benefits offered, the degree of development incentives requested, and any potential adverse effects, and concludes approval is warranted for the reasons detailed below.
+It has specifically studied the impacts of this Project has determined that the benefits far exceed the impacts of the Project; nevertheless, impacts of the Project can be mitigated. - 8.
 The PUD complies with the applicable height and bulk standards of the Zoning Regulations and will not cause a significant adverse effect on any nearby properties.
 The residential, lodging and retail uses for this PUD are appropriate for the Property's location.
-The Project's height, bulk, and uses are consistent with the District's planning goals for the surrounding neighborhood.
+The Project's height, bulk, and uses are consistent with the District's planning goals for the surrounding neighborhood. - 9.
+The Commission notes that the Property is surrounded by medium- and high-density developments, which underscores the appropriateness of the proposed development.
+It also underscores that the Project will not adversely affect neighboring properties; it will not adversely affect light and air of neighboring properties. - 10.
+The PUD provides superior features that benefit the surrounding neighborhood to a significantly greater extent than the matter-of-right development on the Property provides.
+The Commission finds that the urban design, site planning, public space improvements, efficient and safe transportation features and measures, housing and affordable housing, ground-floor retail uses, and uses of special value are all significant public benefits.
+A primary benefit of this Project is the Metro plaza, which will benefit the community significantly.
+The impact of the PUD is acceptable given the exceptional quality of the public benefits of the PUD.